inmbolmie/T4_EGA_VGA/README.md

 ## Current limitations:

-Noise. sampling is not perfect and will lead to some pixel noise here and there.
+* **Noise**. sampling is not perfect and will lead to some pixel noise here and there.

-Color smearing.
+* **Color smearing**.
 There is a limitation, especially in high res, due to the way VGA_t4 works separating the color bits between two concurrent DMA transfers.
 This can lead to a phase difference between the color components and visible color smearing more evident in high contrast pictures.

-Lost pixels.
+* **Lost pixels**.
 Currently some pixels are lost in the right side of the image.
 I think those are sacrificed to get better picture quality tweaking the DMA transfer values.
 This can be either OK or unacceptable to you.
 You can get the pixels back tuning some VGA_t4 magic numbers, but then color smearing is exacerbated.

-Line wobbling.
+* **Line wobbling**.
 There is also a problem in that the moment the VGA line start is generated  is not 100% exact and the lines can wobble horizontally a little.

-Artifacts.
+* **Artifacts**.
 Sampling is affected by the ISR and some pixels and lines are lost in the process.
 This is very evident in the 15,7Khz modes as the VGA signal is 31,5 Khz, almost exactly double the frequency so the artifacts happen twice per line and the affected pixels in one line are more or less the same than the line before and after.
 This generates a diagonal black line in each individual sampled picture.
 Example of a single screen capture:

 [LINEA DIAGONAL]